 Think of how much time you spend in your bed.
 Yet, you probably clean the top of your fridge more often than your mattress.
 Your mattress harbors millions of dust mites, which cause various respiratory conditions including sneezing, a runny nose, itchy eyes, and skin rashes (not to mention just being plain gross).

 "[Dust mites'] food is human skin scales, so the bed is just heaven for them," says Ogden.

-She recommends using a vapor steam cleaner to root out the itchy devils, then wrapping it in an anti-allergen mattress protector.
+She recommends using a vapor steam cleaner to root out the itchy devils, then wrapping the mattress in an anti-allergen mattress protector.

 At the very least, sprinkle your mattress with baking soda and let it sit for awhile.
 Then (using the attachment mentioned above) vacuum it up.

-There’s a reason many commercial cleaners have the words ”danger,” “hazard,” or “caution,” on their labels.
+There's a reason the labels on many commercial cleaners have the words "danger," "hazard," or "caution."
 Something in the ingredients is toxic in one form or another, and most all could aggravate allergies and asthma.
-So, “don’t go crazy with cleaners you don’t need,” says Ogden.
-Moldy bathrooms may scream for bleach, but most surfaces do not.
-Ogden recommends making your own solution of water and vinegar (use a fifty-fifty ratio), which will keep most surfaces clean and germ-free.
+So, "don't go crazy with cleaners you don't need," says Ogden.
+She recommends making your own solution of water and vinegar (use a fifty-fifty ratio), which will keep most surfaces clean and germ-free.